 - Promote and offer telehealth and virtual physical therapy

 Telehealth and virtual physical therapy rehabilitation became very popular during the Covid-19 pandemic and continues to be an added service for many clinics.
 Patients that were coming to in-person visits prior to the pandemic may not realize that their clinic now offers virtual services.
 For many high risk patients that continue to not feel comfortable leaving their home, virtual physical therapy may be the alternative they need to get back on track.
 Promoting telehealth through social media, telephone, email and snail mail is a great way to get people considering utilizing this service.
-To learn more about how telehealth can benefit your patients and your business, check out our blog!
+To learn more about how telehealth can benefit your patients and your business, check out our blog and try Healthie’s telehealth features for free by signing up for a Starter Account!

 - Follow COVID-19 Guidelines and Precautions